-The property comprises a two storey mid-terraced house.
-GROUND FLOOR:- Entrance Vestibule, Living Room, Kitchen and Dining Room.
-FIRST FLOOR:- Two Bedrooms and Bathroom.
-74m2 approximately.
-The property is situated a short distance from the town centre of Penicuik.
-Surrounding properties are of a similar age, type and style of construction.
+Description The property comprises a two storey-end terrace house.
+Accommodation GROUND FLOOR: entrance hallway, living room, bedroom and kitchen.
+FIRST FLOOR: landing, three bedrooms and wet room.
+Gross internal floor area (m2) 100m2 approximately.
+Neighbourhood and location The property is situated within an established residential area of Local Authority construction, situated to the south of the City of Edinburgh.
 Within a reasonable distance, a range of facilities and amenities can be found.
-Built circa 1960.
-Dry and overcast.
-Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are formed in pointed brick.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Age Built circa 1960.
+Weather Dry and bright.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney is of pointed brick with metal flashings.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched, assumed timber framed and clad in concrete